 One of the major components of Program implementation is aquistion and management of 10,000 acres of habitat for the benefit of the target species.
-To date, approximately 9,500 acres have been acquired and are being managed by the Executive Director's Office (EDO).
+To date, approximately 10,500 acres have been acquired and are being managed by the Executive Director's Office (EDO).
 Prescribed fire is an important tool used by the Program to manage grassland composition and structure.
 To date, the program has relied on strategic partnerships with local agencies and conservation organizations to implement prescribed fire.
 However, as Program land ownership has increased, prescribed fire needs have surpassed local capacity.
-As such, the GC is requesting proposals from National Widfire Coordinating Group (NGCG) qualified contractors for spring 2013 prescribed fire management services to be performed over a period of three (3) weeks starting March 18, 2013.
+As such, the GC is requesting proposals from National Widfire Coordinating Group (NWCG) qualified contractors for spring 2015 prescribed fire management services to be performed starting April 1, 2015.